graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/pm.rst

 Creation
 ---------------

-Prediction markets are assets that trade freely and can be borrowed from the market at a 1:1 ratio with the backing asset (which could be any other asset, including BTS, USD, GOLD).
+Prediction markets are assets that trade freely and can be borrowed from the market at a 1:1 ratio with the backing asset (which could be any other asset, including GPH, USD, GOLD).

 Betting